lanl/APPFL/runtime/README-heapobj.txt

 | infoPtr | objType |        arguments              |
 -----------------------------------------------------

-The number of arguments is infoPtr->conFields.argCount, objType = CON and infoPtr->objType = CON.
+The number of arguments is infoPtr->conFields.arity, objType = CON and infoPtr->objType = CON.

 THUNK